 Targeting medium- and heavy-duty electrification is critical for reducing transportation emissions, but also for addressing historical environmental injustices.
 Communities of color and low-income communities are more likely to reside nearby transit centers and highways and face the brunt of the tailpipe pollution from these vehicles.
-Electrifying medium- and heavy-duty vehicles would prevent up to 57,000 premature deaths through 2050 and save \$485 billion in health and environmental benefits as a result of pollution reduction.

-California Advanced Clean Trucks (ACT) Rule
+California Advanced Clean Trucks Rule and Advances Clean Fleets Rule

-In June 2020, California adopted the Advanced Clean Trucks (ACT) Rule requiring manufacturers to begin sales of zeroemission medium- and heavy-duty trucks in 2024, with sales decreasing to between 30-50% by 2030, 40-75% by 2035, and 100% by 2045.
-Since then New York, New Jersey, Massachusetts, Oregon, and Washington have adopted the rule through either legislation or regulation.
-Sixteen states and the District of Columbia have signed a Memorandum of Understanding committing to make sales of all new medium- and heavy-duty vehicles zero emission vehicles by no later than 2050.
+In June 2020, California adopted the Advanced Clean Trucks (ACT) Rule requiring manufacturers to begin sales of zero-emission medium- and heavy-duty trucks in 2024, with sales decreasing to between 30-50% by 2030, 40-75% by 2035, and 100% by 2045.
+Since then, nine states have joined California in adopting the ACT rule.